Alvilde Lees-Milne: Residences

-In 1961 Alvilde Lees-Milne purchased Alderley Grange, near the western edge of Cotswolds.
+In 1961, Alvilde Lees-Milne purchased Alderley Grange, near the western edge of Cotswolds.
 The marriage survived, principally because they spent a good deal of time apart.
 Alvilde made a garden at Alderley which would later draw widespread admiration; she subsequently became a much sought-after garden designer, her clients including the Queen of Jordan, Valéry Giscard d'Estaing, and Mick Jagger at his manoir in France.
 She published a variety of best-selling books on gardening and, latterly, interiors.

 In 1974, Alvilde decided that Alderley Grange was too much for them.
 She sold the property; the couple moved to a flat in Lansdown Crescent, Bath.
 It was soon realised that the place was too cramped.
-They moved to the 17th-century Essex House, on the Badminton estate of the Duke of Beaufort, in 1975; they rented the property at the considerate suggestion of their close friend David Somerset, the duke's nephew and heir.
+In 1975, they moved to the 17th-century Essex House, on the Badminton estate of the Duke of Beaufort; they rented the property at the suggestion of their close friend David Somerset, the duke's nephew and heir.